Over the past month we helped 97,584 new car buyers find their perfect car!

-We’ll start with the smallest of Ford’s offerings, the diminutive Fiesta subcompact, welcomes the Fiesta ST to the stable this year, which offers plenty of driving fun in a small, five-door package.
-The ST (Ford’s performance trim) features a 197-hp, 1.6-liter EcoBoost engine and a six-speed manual.
+We’ll start with the smallest of Ford’s offerings, the diminutive Fiesta subcompact.
+The Fiesta also comes in ST guise (like the Focus), which offers plenty of driving fun in a small, five-door package.
+It features a 197-hp, 1.6-liter EcoBoost engine and a six-speed manual.
 It’s our favorite performance bargain as well, starting at just $21,400.

-An emphasis on increased fuel economy spawned the development of the C-Max Hybrid, which offers comfortable seating for five, lots of cargo room, and excellent fuel economy of its own (47 combined mpg).
+An emphasis on family friendly fuel economy spawned the development of the C-Max Hybrid, which offers comfortable seating for five, lots of cargo room, and excellent fuel economy of its own (47 combined mpg).
 There is also the C-Max Energi which gets larger batteries and offers 19 miles of electric range before the engine kicks in.

 Ford also offers several options for those looking to haul more than five passengers in the Explorer, Expedition, and the even larger Expedition XL.

-Looking ahead, the Ford F-Series of pickup trucks, including the best-selling F150, are set for major changes in 2015.
-But for 2014, they are the first vehicles in the Ford lineup to get its update MyFord Touch infotainment system.
+Last year, the heavy duty F-250 and F-350 were the first vehicles in the Ford lineup to get its update MyFord Touch infotainment system.
 Ford’s engineers have heeded customer complaints and have added more physical controls to the system to make it easier to use, a welcome addition.
-The F250 and F350 are still around for jobs which require a heavy duty solution.
+For 2015, the pair adds a new diesel engine option.

 Zero percent financing, employee discount, cash back, out-the-door price tags...

 Most dealers work hard to offer the public competitive prices.
 These incentives can grab your attention, but they can also obscure the actual terms you're getting on your purchase.